Florida Gators women's lacrosse: Coaching staff

 Florida named Amanda O'Leary as its inaugural head coach on June 22, 2007.
 Before she became Florida's first head coach, O'Leary served as the head coach at Yale University for fourteen seasons, and was previously an assistant coach at the University of Maryland and the University of Delaware.
 As a collegiate player, O'Leary was honored as a two-time All-American midfielder at Temple University, where she led her Temple Owls team to an NCAA Championship in 1988.

 Assistant coach Erica LaGrow is a fourth-year Gators assistant.
 She was a first-team All-Atlantic Coast Conference (ACC) midfielder for the North Carolina Tar Heels, and graduated from the University of North Carolina in 2008.
 LaGrow currently plays for the U.S. Women's Elite Lacrosse team, and was a key player on the U.S. national team that defeated Australia in the gold medal game of the 2009 Federation of International Lacrosse (FIL) Women's World Cup.

 Assistant coach Caitlyn McFadden is a second-year Gators assistant.
 She played for the Maryland Terrapins, and graduated from the University of Maryland in 2010 after leading the Terps to the 2010 NCAA Championship.
 McFadden was an IWLCA first-team All-American midfielder in her junior and senior seasons.
 As a senior, she was the recipient of the Tewaarton Award and Honda Sports Award, and was named the ACC Player of the Year, the NCAA Tournament Most Valuable Player, and the IWLCA National Midfielder of the Year.
 The Maryland Terrapins sports program honored her with its Suzanne Tyler Award, given to the University of Maryland female athlete of the year.

 Donald R. Dizney Stadium

-Completed during the summer of 2009, Donald R. Dizney Stadium hosts the Gators women's lacrosse team.
+Completed during the summer of 2009, Donald R. Dizney Stadium hosts the Gators women's lacrosse team, as well as the women's soccer team.
 The facility includes a 1,500-seat stadium that runs the length of the game field.
 The $15 million construction cost was funded entirely by private donors.
 The facility also includes a second practice field, concessions stands, locker rooms, a training room, and other amenities.
 At the Gators' first home game, an overflow crowd of 2,214 was present in Dizney Stadium for the Gators' 16–6 win over the Jacksonville Dolphins.